952-841-2345

 Diabetic Peripheral Neuropathy (DPN)

 Diabetes is a chronic medical condition that affects nearly 35 million people every year.
-In short, diabetes occurs when your body can’t produce enough insulin, which is the chemical that allows your cells to turn blood sugar into energy.
+Diabetes occurs when your body can’t produce enough insulin, which is the chemical that allows your cells to turn blood sugar into energy.
 As a result, too much sugar remains in your blood, which can cause serious health issues.

 Schedule a consultation today